abigit240/suq3framework-implementation/README.md

-# SUQ-3 Framework Implementation
+# SUQ-3 Framework Implementation (Building and compressing a Deep RNN based model)

-A complete Python implementation of the SUQ-3 (Structured → Unstructured → Quantization) compression pipeline for agricultural dataset classification on edge devices.
+A complete **Tensorflow** implementation of the SUQ-3 (Structured → Unstructured → Quantization), a 3-stage compression pipeline for Recurrent Neural Network (RNN) based AI model for agricultural dataset classification on edge devices.
 SUQ-3 is a framework given by researchers by Vaiyapuri et al https://www.mdpi.com/2071-1050/17/12/5230
+In the first step a baseline Gated Recurrent Unit (GRU) based deep NN model to predict crop based upon available dataset.
+In sub-sequent stages the developed model is compressed via structural pruning, unstructured pruning and quantization.
+Lastly, the model is converted to tensorflowlite for edge deployment.

+# Application
+The work has high significance in precision agriculture in specific and edge AI in general.
+Pruning and quantization are current research domains in modern AI democratization and edge AI.

+The results may not match the original paper 100% as the paper doesnot provide code.
+The model has been created from the paper guidelines and sub-sequent code is generated indigenously.

 [loss plots](results/loss_curves_4_stages.png)